hoangphuongcs/librustzcash/README.md

-this package build to gen the diversify address from viewing key:
+# the package clone to build to gen the diversify address from viewing key:

 1. install rust:
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh